JohannesPtaszyk/FizzBuzz/README.md

 ### Stage 3 - new requirements: Whizz
 ```
-We go further an play the game with higher counts than 100..
  A number is Whizz if it is divisible by 7 or if it has a 7 in it
 ```

+### Stage 4 - new requirements: FizzBuzzWhizz
+We go further an play the game with higher counts than 100..
+A number is FIzzBuzzWhizz if it is devisible by 7, 5 and 3.